Dangerfield Mills | Constructed with care

 Founder Chris Johnston started Dangerfield

-and communicate the values that Chris is so passionate about.
-A vibrant and variable colour scheme lends energy to the brand while its Scottish origins are expressed through the timeless criss-cross signature marque, the construction of which is based on a saltire.
-Attention to detail — and a focus on quality materials — is reflected in the approach to packaging and other branded items, with an assured typographic style carried across physical material and the Dangerfield Mills website.
+Rydo worked with Dangerfield Mills to develop a contemporary visual identity that would help the new venture announce itself.
+A vibrant and variable colour scheme lends energy to the brand while its Scottish origins are expressed through the timeless criss-cross icon.
+Attention to detail — and a focus on quality materials — is reflected in the approach to packaging and other branded items, with a confident typographic style carried across physical material and the Dangerfield Mills website.

 Model with tote, sling embroidery, sunny sling, large shopper bags: Curse Those Eyes